Andre Garcia (footballer)

-Andre Jacob Garcia (born 30 November 2007) is an English professional footballer who plays as a left-back and winger for club Reading.
+Andre Jacob Garcia (born 30 November 2007) is an English professional footballer who plays as a left-back and winger for Belgian Challenger Pro League club Club NXT.

 Club career

+Reading

 Garcia made his professional debut for Reading on 10 August 2024, coming on as a 73rd-minute substitute for Mamadi Camará, in an opening day of the season 1–1 draw against Birmingham City in EFL League One, becoming the club's 81st Academy graduate in the process.

 He scored his first career goal in a 2-1 League Cup win over Portsmouth in August 2025.
 This was then followed by his first league goal to rescue a draw away at Bolton Wanderers a week later.

+Club NXT

+On 1 February 2026, Garcia signed for Belgian Challenger Pro League club Club NXT, the youth academy of Club Brugge, on a three-and-a-half year deal for an undisclosed fee.

 International career

 On 13 March 2025, Garcia was called up to the England U18 squad for the first time.
 He made his debut on 20 March 2025 during a 2–2 draw with Czechia.